gthompson333/very_good_coffee_app/README.md

 The app is designed to run on both iOS and Android.

+## Instructions to build and run
+Simply clone the repo.
+Launch either your Android emulator or iOS simulator.
+Run the app's main.dart main function.
+The app should build and run without issue.
+The user should see a coffee image appear upon launch.
+There are three buttons in the upper right.
+From left to right:
+- Select the image as a favorite.
+- Launch the photo gallery.
+- Fetch a new coffee image.

+After "favoriting" an image, a snackbar notification should appear letting the user know the image was successfully saved to the device's photo gallery.

+The user can then tap the "photo gallery" button to see the image stored locally on the device in the photo gallery.

 ## Minimum User Requirements
 As a user, I should be able to: